 Docker in Sandboxes

-Modal has preview support for running docker containers inside modal.Sandbox.
-This is intended to support coding agents who want to interact with development environments that include container images.
+Modal has Alpha support for running Docker containers inside modal.Sandbox.
+This is intended to support coding agents who want to interact with development environments that are managed using Docker.
+We recommend that you use VM sandboxes for such workloads.

 Demo